Technical Services DivisionContact: Technical Services Division 517-322-1851

-The Management and Technical Services Division (MTSD) is responsible for a variety of services to MIOSHA staff and clients.
-MTSD staff prepare and administer most of the grants and contracts related to the federal programs that MIOSHA supports and monitor budget activity.
+The Technical Services Division (TSD) is responsible for a variety of services to MIOSHA staff and clients.
+TSD staff prepare and administer most of the grants and contracts related to the federal programs that MIOSHA supports and monitor budget activity.
 The program areas include:

 - The Laboratory and Equipment Services Section (LESS) includes an industrial hygiene laboratory, which is accredited by the American Industrial Hygiene Association, for analysis of air and material samples for occupational exposure to air and physical contaminants.
 LESS also includes an instrument calibration and maintenance program for providing field instrumentation to MIOSHA industrial hygienists and safety officers to assess exposure to chemical and physical hazards in the workplace.

 - The Management Information Systems Section (MISS) is responsible for compilation of accurate and timely injury and illness data, provides information to MIOSHA clients about recordkeeping requirements, prepares statistical information and reports to programs about enforcement activities, monitors data related to MIOSHA strategic planning activities, and provides computer and software support to other MIOSHA programs.

 - The MIOSHA Standards Section (MSS) provides services for the promulgation of Michigan occupational safety and health standards and rules.
 MSS coordinates the activities of related advisory committees, and also conducts other activities, such as public hearings to receive comments on draft standards.

 The Freedom of Information Section (FOIS)coordinates and prepares most of the responses from MIOSHA for requests for information under the Michigan Freedom of Information Act.
 FOIS also supports MIOSHA staff with information for depositions and subpoenas.
 Click here to submit a MIOSHA FOIA Request for Public Records.